orionc123/Baconator/README.md

 This project is compiled & run through the Driver class.
 It functions on the original data files, and relies on the filler text at the beginning of the list files.

-## Note
+## Note: Known Bug
-I'm currently unable to find a solution to to my java.lang.OutOfMemoryError.
+I'm currently unable to find a solution to to my java.lang.OutOfMemoryError when reading the entire database.
 I'm not sure how to significantly cut down on the runtime & memory footprint without deviating from the HashMap idea in order to find adjacent vertices (input data as 1 actor + collection of movies vs. 1 movie & collection of actors).
-What could I do to fix this?
+I've used only the first 500k entries in each file to make the program functional.
+I'd love some input on how to resolve this issue.